Virgil Green: Los Angeles Chargers

 On March 14, 2018, Green signed a three-year, $8.6 million contract.
 The deal includes a $2.4 million signing bonus and $5.9 million guaranteed with the Los Angeles Chargers.
 In Week 5, against the Oakland Raiders, he scored his first receiving touchdown as a Charger.
 In the 2018 season, he finished with 19 receptions for 210 receiving yards and one receiving touchdown.
 In the Divisional Round of the AFC Playoffs, Green caught a one-yard receiving touchdown in the 41–28 loss to the New England Patriots.

 In the 2019 season, Green finished with nine receptions for 78 receiving yards and one receiving touchdown.

 In Week 7 of the 2020 season against the Jacksonville Jaguars, Green suffered an ankle injury while catching a 26-yard touchdown pass and was placed on injured reserve on October 29, 2020.
 He finished the 2020 season with three receptions for 50 yards and one touchdown in six games.

 Professional statistics

+Post-playing career

+Green was named the director of player personnel at his alma mater Nevada in 2022.
+He was promoted to tight ends coach on August 28, 2023.